chef/chef/acceptance/README.md

 2. Create or import a SSH key to AWS.
 Make sure the key name is the same as the username.
 3. Copy or move the private key file (USERNAME.pem) to the SSH folder (e.g. `~/.ssh/`.
 Change the mode so that the file is only read-able by root (E.g.: chmod 0400 USERNAME.pem)

 4. Set up the KITCHEN_DRIVER environment variable appropriately (value should be "ec2").
+(This is optional, as ec2 is the default.)
 E.g.:
 ```
 export KITCHEN_DRIVER=ec2
 ```